 The mirrors should be similarly cleaned if there is any debris or haze on their surface to improve performance and avoid permanent damage.
-The 1st lens is located in the back left of the machine beyond the far end of the Y axis.
-The 2nd lens is located on the Y axis at the left end of the X axis.
-The 3rd lens is located on top of the laser head on the X axis.
-The most detritus accumulates on the 3rd mirror and it should be checked daily along with the focus lens.
-The 1st and 2nd lens can be checked daily if desired but are usually fine if they are only checked once a week.
+The 1st lenses are located in the back of the machine beyond the far ends of the Y axis.
+The 2nd lenses are located on the Y axis at the ends of the X axis.
+The 3rd lenses are located on top of the laser heads on the X axis.
+The most detritus accumulates on the 3rd mirrors and they should be checked daily along with the focus lenses.
+The 1st and 2nd lenses can be checked daily if desired but are usually fine if they are only checked once a week.